Kalbe Razi Naqvi

 Kalbe Razi Naqvi (قلب رضی نقوی; born 1944) is a British Pakistani-Norwegian physicist, who has been ordinarily resident in Norway since 1977, working as a professor of biophysics in the Norwegian University of Science and Technology.
 He retired at the end of June 2014, and is now a Prof. Emeritus in NTNU.

-Education
+Early life and education

 Born in Rae Bareli, British India in 1944, Naqvi received his school and university education in Karachi, and moved to the United Kingdom in 1964, when the University of Manchester awarded him a research scholarship.
 He joined the molecular physics group, and obtained his Ph.D. in 1968 for a thesis entitled “Delayed light emission from organic molecules in solution”.
 The Royal Society of London appointed him to a Rutherford Scholarship for the period 1968–71 to continue his work on the behaviour of the excited states of molecules.
 In 1969, he moved to the Department of Chemistry, University of Sheffield, where he stayed for five years.

-Razi Naqvi kinetic law

-After his formative years in Manchester, Naqvi’s interest widened considerably.
-He investigated, in addition to photoluminescence of organic molecules, the photophysics of saturable absorbers (cryptocyanine and related dyes, then used for passive Q-switching of ruby lasers), and used their nonlinear behaviour for determining the subnanosecond lifetimes of their first excited singlet states.
-In 1973, he became interested in developing biophysical applications of spectroscopy, and used triplet probes to develop what had until then been among the desiderata of membrane research, optical methods for monitoring the translational and rotational mobility of membrane components.
-His theoretical analysis of diffusion-controlled reactions in lipid membranes led to the remarkable conclusion that in the two-dimensional case, one cannot speak of a rate constant.
-More than two decades later, his prediction was verified, and his expression for the rate parameter of a two-dimensional diffusion-controlled reaction was named as the Razi Naqvi kinetic law.